United States–Mexico–Canada Agreement: Sunset clause

 Additionally, there is a stipulation that the agreement itself must be reviewed by the three nations every six years, with a 16-year sunset clause.
 The agreement can be extended for an additional 16-year term during the six-year reviews.
+At the first six-year review, in the summer of 2026, the US formally declined to extend, and the agreement will now require annual reviews, until its expiration in 2036, or one of the signatories withdraws, after giving six months' notice.
 The introduction of the sunset clause places more control in shaping the future of the USMCA in the hands of domestic governments.
 However, there is concern that this can create greater uncertainty.
 Sectors such as automotive manufacturing require significant investment in cross-border supply chains.
-Given the dominance of the United States consumer market, this will likely pressure firms to locate more production in the US, with a greater likelihood of increased production costs for those vehicles.
+Given the dominance of the United States consumer market, this will likely pressure firms to locate more production in the U.S., with a greater likelihood of increased production costs for those vehicles.
 Local production has always been tied to increased demand for local skill-based acquisition which is another form of human-rights particularly with laterally transferable skills and specific categories of educational attainment.
 Local skill demand and supply serve to enfranchise working populations in their abilities to sustain locally interdependent markets, adding to the ability of skilled individuals to respond to stressors while generally altering other areas of demand/supply in the market materially and in a community.
 Wider phenomena that are associated with skill-based labor enfranchisement include benefits socioeconomically to that of domestic relationships and children, public safety and crime reported or not, and resilience, and hopefully, within any extant skill-deprived regions.

 Currency

 A new addition to the USMCA is the inclusion of Chapter 3,3, which covers Macroeconomic Policies and Exchange Rate Matters.
 This is considered significant because it could set a precedent for future trade agreements.
 Chapter 33 establishes requirements for currency and macroeconomic transparency which, if violated, would constitute grounds for a Chapter 20 dispute appeal.
-The US, Canada, and Mexico are all currently in compliance with these transparency requirements in addition to the substantive policy requirements which align with the International Monetary Fund Articles of Agreement.
+The U.S., Canada, and Mexico are all currently in compliance with these transparency requirements in addition to the substantive policy requirements which align with the International Monetary Fund Articles of Agreement.

 Article 32.10

 The USMCA will affect how member countries negotiate future free trade deals.
 Article 32.10 requires USMCA countries to notify USMCA members three months in advance if they intend to begin free trade negotiations with non-market economies.
 Article 32.10 permits USMCA countries the ability to review any new free trade deals members agree to go forward with.
 Article 32.10 is widely speculated to be targeting China in intent.
-In fact, a senior White House official said in connection to the USMCA deal that "We have been very concerned about the efforts of China to essentially undermine the U.S. position by entering into arrangements with others."
+In fact, a senior White House official said in connection to the NAFTA deal that "We have been very concerned about the efforts of China to essentially undermine the U.S. position by entering into arrangements with others."